jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 ## Tag the Virtual Machine(s)

-It may not be desireable for a spot instance to restarted following deallocation in all cases.
+It may not be desirable for a spot instance to be restarted following deallocation in all cases.
 For example, a spot instance may have been purposefully stopped and deallocated for administrative reasons or its workload may have simply come to an end.
 As a result, we need an easily configurable mechanism to mark spot